kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Dialog Overhaul/To Do.md

   - [x] Homebrew
   - [x] Locks
   - [ ] Info
+    - It could be an opportunity to put my author info, github repo links (submit an issue, suggest a feature, contribute), credits, ko-fi / patreon, etc.
 - [x] Make the input IDs unique, because users can open multiple instances of the settings window; use context to provide the app ID
 - [x] Per the current maintainer of Tidy 5e, remove the Lazy Money integration settings: https://discord.com/channels/732325252788387980/1116078321067892796/1150857702252232714
 - [x] Componentize group inputs
 - [x] Componentize select input
 - [x] Locks Tab opening notes are a bit jarring to look at now in dark mode.
 Adjust that.
-- [ ] Relocate/slightly refine theme management
-  - [ ] Ensure the theme application code takes color picker fields into account
-  - [ ] Include the primary accent color in color picker settings
-  - [ ] If color picker fields are different now, then allow the user to pull up the old color picker settings
-  - [ ] Move themes to their own settings menu button and dedicated dialog - include cancel and save button, and live-update the CSS variable colors as the user makes changes
-  - [ ] Use a non-foundry color picker that can bundle with this module and not require another foundry module dependency
-  - [ ] Allow for referencing other variables (and support drag'n'drop if possible) when selecting colors
 - [x] Allow the user to view the full suite of options from Configure Settings / Sheet Options menu button
-- [ ] Consider what to do about the info section
-  - It could be an opportunity to put my author info, github repo links (submit an issue, suggest a feature, contribute), credits, ko-fi / patreon, etc.
 - [ ] Ensure that non-client-level options are not available to regular users, GM-only

 ## Stretch